aws/aws-cdk/packages/aws-cdk-lib/aws-ec2/README.md

 ### Enabling Nitro Enclaves

 You can enable [AWS Nitro Enclaves](https://docs.aws.amazon.com/enclaves/latest/user/nitro-enclave.html) for your EC2 instances by setting the `nitroEnclaveEnabled` property to `true`.
-Nitro Enclaves are a feature of AWS Nitro System that enables creating isolated and highly constrained CPU environments known as enclaves.
+Nitro Enclaves is a feature of AWS Nitro System that enables creating isolated and highly constrained CPU environments known as enclaves.

 ```ts
 declare const vpc: ec2.Vpc;